Imagine you’re a baker in a quiet pastry shop.

 Let’s start with the New Grad.

-By definition, this is the PT who’s about 0-3 years out of school.
+By definition, this is the physical therapist who’s about 0-3 years out of school.
 They’re eager to learn and are likely trying to absorb everything they can to be the best therapist possible.
 They’re often seeking mentorship and professional enhancement through continuing education and side by side learning from your veteran staff members.

 - Make sure your New Grad has an assigned mentor.